 Did you learn photography at college?
 No, I am self-taught and still learning.

 Do you have a book of your photography available?
-My first book ‘PIND – Portrait of a Village in Rural Punjab’ (self-published), my second book KISAAN (self-published), and Grass Roots (Out of Place Books).
+My first book ‘PIND – Portrait of a Village in Rural Punjab’ (self-published), my second book KISAAN (self-published), Grass Roots (Out of Place Books), and Arawak (self-published)

 Is there anything else that people should know?
 If your work is about community, then remember the following from Susan Sontag – “To take a photograph is to participate in another person’s (or thing’s) mortality, vulnerability, mutability… All photographs testify to time’s relentless melt… Photographs cannot create a moral position, but they can reinforce one—and can help build a nascent one.”.